 This test uses the twenty pairs of autosomes, avoiding the x and y chromosomes responsible for gender.
 This is why both men and women can perform this test.

-If you’re looking for accuracy, this test offers excellent results from parent-to-child relationships, all the way to your second cousin level of relationships.
+If you’re looking for accuracy, this autosomal DNA test offers excellent results from parent-to-child relationships, all the way to your second cousin level of relationships.
 For best results, test your oldest living relatives first.
 By doing this, you’ll be able to tell which parts of your DNA you have inherited from your parents, grandparents, and other relatives.

-It’s the ideal DNA test if you’re looking for information about your family.
+An autosomal DNA test the ideal DNA test if you’re looking for information about your family.

 I’m a man searching for my paternal heritage